 - 1 pint heavy cream

-3) Spread the mango whipped cream over the cake using a knife or spatula.
+- Spread the mango whipped cream over the cake using a knife or spatula.
 Dollop on the remaining mango puree, then use a knife to cut swirls into a marbled pattern.
-You can also use any remaining puree as a sauce to serve alongside the cake.
+Serve, along with any remaining mango puree on the side.